xuyangcao/paper_reading/README.md

 information from the multi-level features to refine the features at each individual layer.
 - Experiments on challenging TRUS volumes show that our segmentation using deep attentive features achieves satisfactory performance.
 In addition, the proposed attention mechanism is a general strategy to aggregate multi-level features and has the potential to be used for other medical image segmentation and detection tasks.

-### Channel Attention Module with Multi-scale Grid Average Pooling for Breast Cancer Segmentation in an Ultrasound Image, IEEE transections on ultrasonics, 2020 $\clubsuit \clubsuit \clubsuit$
+### Channel Attention Module with Multi-scale Grid Average Pooling for Breast Cancer Segmentation in an Ultrasound Image, IEEE transections on ultrasonics, 2020

 **Problem**
 -  recently proposed methods such as FCN, SegNet and U-Net still need to be further improved to provide better semantic segmentation when diagnosing breast cancer by ultrasound imaging, because of their low performance.